 - This medicine prevents many other drugs from getting into the body.
 If you take other drugs, check with your doctor or pharmacist to see if you need to take them at some other time than Varibar Pudding (barium oral cream and paste).

-- To prevent hard stools (constipation) or bowel block from Varibar Pudding (barium oral cream and paste), your doctor may have you use a laxative like milk of magnesia or lactulose after using Varibar Pudding (barium oral cream and paste).
+- To prevent constipation or bowel block from Varibar Pudding (barium oral cream and paste), your doctor may have you use a laxative like milk of magnesia or lactulose after using Varibar Pudding (barium oral cream and paste).
 Follow what your doctor has told you.
-Talk with your doctor.

 - Drink lots of noncaffeine liquids after using Varibar Pudding (barium oral cream and paste) unless told to drink less liquid by your doctor.